 Managing employees includes organizing schedules, adhering to labor laws, and taking their personal lives into account.
 You can streamline the onboarding, payroll, and time tracking process with comprehensive software.
 This way, you can avoid time theft and make sure everyone is on the same page.

-Common software small business owners swear by include Intuit’s QuickBooks for accounting, Trello for project management, and Workday for human resources.
+Common software small business owners swear by including Intuit’s QuickBooks for accounting, Trello for project management, and Workday for human resources.

 Cultivate company culture